-Committee Chairs are all members of the Executive Council and will have a place on the agenda to speak to the group, as needed.
-Before the meeting, decide if you have something to present to that body, or if you will save your report for the Board of Directors meeting.
+All Committee Chairs are members of the Executive Council.
+Before the meeting, decide if you have something to present to that body or if you will save your report for the Board of Directors meeting.

-Reasons to present to the Executive Council
+Reasons to present to Executive Council

-1. If your committee has developed a Motion for the Board of Directors to vote on, present that Motion to the Executive Council.
-(See the next section on Preparing a Motion for the Board of Directors.)
-Present the rationale for the Motion with any pro and con arguments and other helpful viewpoints.
-If there are objections to all or part of the Motion, revising it based on the feedback from the Executive Council is strongly advised before bringing it to the Board of Directors.
-If discussion during the Executive Council meeting indicates more committee work is required, do not bring a formal Motion forward but rather inform the Board of Directors about the Motion's concept, try to find a consensus about what additional work is needed, and offer a timeline when a Motion may be expected.
+If your committee has developed a motion for the Board of Directors to vote on, present that motion to the Executive Council.
+(See the next section on Bring a motion to the Board of Directors.)
+Present the rationale for the motion with any pro and con arguments and other helpful viewpoints.
+If there are objections to all or part of the motion, revising it based on the feedback from the Executive Council is strongly advised before bringing it to the Board of Directors.
+If discussion during the Executive Council meeting indicates more committee work is required, do not bring a formal Motion forward at the Board of Directors meeting but rather inform the Board of Directors about the concept behind the motion, try to find a consensus about what additional work is needed, and offer a timeline when a motion may be expected.

-Because proposed Bylaws are published in advance, they can wait to be read until the Board of Directors meeting.
-Only those that have been revised in some way during the meetings would be presented in Executive Council.
+As proposed Bylaw amendments are published with the Call to Meeting, they do not need to be presented in detail at the Executive Council meeting.
+Only those that have been revised in some way during committee meetings would be presented to Executive Council.

-2. If your committee wants or needs to do something outside of what would be considered its normal operations - especially if it affects other committees or the organization as a whole, the Chair must present the issue(s) to the Executive Council.
+2. If your committee wants or needs to do something outside of what would be considered its normal operations, especially if it affects other committees or the organization as a whole, the Chair should present the issue(s) to the Executive Council.
 A vote from the Council and the Board of Directors may or may not be required depending on the issue.
-The Council can also offer guidance about how to proceed to carry out your committee's decisions.
-This is also a good time to give your fellow leaders a heads-up about any changes coming or any potentially controversial issue in case a Motion or vote may be required.
+The Council can offer guidance about how to proceed to carry out your committee's decisions.
+This is also a good time to give your fellow leaders a heads-up about any changes coming or any potentially controversial issue in case a motion or vote may be required.

-If you have no motions, questions or issues of concern to discuss, save your report for the Board of Directors meeting.
+If you have no motions, questions, or issues of concern to discuss, save your report for the Board of Directors meeting.